ICTLearningSciences/org-pal3-mentorpal/README.md

   10. **tensorflow** : Deep learning library
   11. **nltk** : Natural Language Toolkit
   12. **h5py** : Python interface to HDF5 binary format

 Windows Setup
 ------------
   1. Get Python 3.5.3 and install TensorFlow from <a href="http://www.lfd.uci.edu/~gohlke/pythonlibs/#tensorflow">here</a>.
   2. Install Visual C++ Redistributable 2015 x64 as MSVCP140.dll
   3. To install keras and gensim, you have to first install scipy from <a href="http://www.lfd.uci.edu/~gohlke/pythonlibs/#scipy">here</a>.
+(Advised to use Keras 2.2)
   4. Install numpy+mkl from <a href="http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy">here</a>.
   5. If you are unable to install scikit-learn using pip in Python3, install it from <a href="http://www.lfd.uci.edu/~gohlke/pythonlibs/#scikit-learn">here</a>